Yrahcaz7/The-Septenary-Forest/docs/main-mod-info.md

 - `getStartPoints()`: **optional**.
 A function that returns a Decimal that is the amount of points the player starts with after a reset.
 If absent, the player does not start with any points after a reset.

-- `canGenPoints()`: **OVERRIDE**.
-A function returning a boolean for if points should be generated.
+- `canGenPoints()`: A function returning a boolean for if points should be generated.
 Use this if you want an upgrade to unlock generating points.

 - `getPointGen()`: A function that calculates your points per second.
 Anything that affects your point gain should go into the calculation here.